OluwakemiOretade/OluwakemiElenpe/README.md

 ![IMG_6251](https://github.com/OluwakemiElenpe/OluwakemiElenpe/assets/108058336/6ffd0988-a50b-4688-bcfc-4dd4efcbc65f)

 ### About Me 👨‍💻:
-I'm Oluwakemi Elenpe, a Data Analyst.
+I'm Oluwakemi Oretade, a Data Analyst.

 👨‍🎤 I'm passionate about turning raw data into meaningful insights that drive decision-making and help businesses thrive.
 With a strong background in data analysis and visualization, I have experience working with various data sources and tools to uncover patterns, trends, and opportunities.